ctranstrum/chuck/cases/README.md

 so that the visible part of the case is against the print bed, giving the best top surface and requiring minimal supports to print.

-I had better luck on my FDM prints with supports enabled.
+If you are having trouble with some of the raised areas sagging during printing, you can try to enable supports.
-However, it also meant I had to do a little post-processing on the prints to remove the supports prior to assembly.
+While I was able to tune my printer to get great results without supports, if your printer is not well calibrated, it may be worth it to enable supports and spend a little time post-processing the prints to remove the supports prior to assembly.

 ## Encoder knobs